 Data were analysed independently by two researchers (SMP and PHM).

-Integration of the education programme and research methods
+Table 1 shows the integration of the education program and research methods.

 Results are presented considering the education program on palliative care.
 Data and information gathered from the different sources are integrated to provide a more comprehensive answer to our research objectives, namely: to implement and understand the impact of an education program about palliative care for teenagers.